shikhayadav09/ToDo-List/README.md

 # ToDo-List
-Made a ToDo-List using ht,l css and JS
+Made a ToDo-List using html css and JS